How to become a more accurate, holistic thinker (and decision maker) by adding noise to our beliefs and mental models.

 If learning the true noise function to add to our model is the same thing as learning the original model, we can iteratively bootstrap our way to a good model + a good noise function.
 The uncertainty of the world that limits our model is the same uncertainty that limits our ideal noise function.

-This is similar to expectation maximization.
+This is a similar idea to expectation maximization.

 Here’s a simple algorithm we could use: